-“People leaving behind all the unique stories, skills, traditions, and sceneries for economical issues and joining a community to which they don’t belong”.
+“People leaving behind all their unique stories, local skills, cultural traditions, and natural habitats for economical issues and joining a community to which they don’t really belong”.

 This is definitely a truly sad story happening almost every day in a corner of the world.
-As time passes, environmentalists and cultural anthropologists become more concerned about cultural diversity which is about to vanish.
-Additionally, responsible travellers are trying to fight against the current flow.
-As a result, they are trying to help the cultural diversity by tourism.
+As time passes by, environmentalists and cultural anthropologists are becoming more concerned about cultural diversity which is on the verge of extinction.
+Additionally, responsible tourists and travellers are trying to fight against the current flow.
+They are indeed trying to preserve cultural diversity by tourism.
 You may already know how it works.
-Or you may be curious about how tourism can affect the local community.
-Below, you can become acquainted of both positive and negative impacts of tourism on the local community.
+Or you may be curious about how tourism can possibly affect the local community.
+In this article, we are going to explain both positive and negative impacts of tourism on the local community.

-Why Should We Worry about the Local Community?
+Why Should We Worry about the Local Community at all?

-Although tourism can have a prominent role in the economic growth of a region, concerns for negative impacts of tourism on local community arise.
-Not to mention all the social benefits that tourism brings out for that community.
-Additionally, it can have a great role in preserving nature including national parks and protected areas.
+Although tourism can have a prominent role in the economic growth of an area, concerns about the negative impacts of tourism on local community arise in spite of all the social benefits that tourism brings for that community or the fact that it can play a significant role in preserving nature including national parks and protected areas.

-Environmentalists are concerned about the authentic communities which are about to vanish.
-So expanding tourism in the local community results in social benefits.
-This entail improvement of infrastructures, more jobs, and no more leaving villages for occupation opportunities.
-Tourism can offer job opportunities directly and indirectly through the supplies of goods and necessary stuff for cities or suburbs.
+Environmentalists who are concerned about the authentic communities which are about to vanish should probably be reminded that expanding tourism in local communities results in various social benefits.
+This entails improvement of infrastructures, more jobs, and no more leaving villages for occupational opportunities.
+Tourism can offer job opportunities directly and/or indirectly through the supply of goods and necessary stuff for cities or suburbs.

-Tourism impacts on the economy, environment, politics, and socio-cultural being of the host community.
+Tourism impacts the economy, environment, politics, and socio-cultural wellbeing of the host community.

 Why Tourism Matters?

 In developing countries, the first purpose of promoting tourism is to earn foreign currency.
 It results in creating more jobs.
-Hopefully, it leads to ending unemployment, eliminating poverty, and promoting dialogue among civilizations.
+It can even lead to ending unemployment, eliminating poverty, and promoting dialogues among civilizations.
 Additionally, it provides an atmosphere in which different cultures can meet and mingle.
-So we all are aware of the importance of tourism on economic and social development.
+It’s important to know this and be aware of the importance of tourism on economic and social development.

-Categorizing the tourism impact into different terms might be quite hard.
-They may be somehow inseparable and overlap a lot.
-We do believe that these categories have so much in common and also affect each other in so many ways.
-But for a better understanding, we have put each subject in the most related category.
+Categorizing tourism impacts on local communities into different terms might be quite challenging.
+They may be somehow inseparable sometimes and they may overlap quite a lot.
+We believe that these interrelated categories can have so much in common and affect each other in so many ways.
+But for the purpose of clarification and understanding, we have put each subject in the most related category.

 Tourism planners must realize that these three concepts, ‘the environment, the economy and the society are inextricably linked… like a spider’s web- touch, one part of it and reverberations will be felt throughout’.Hall, 2000